Giro Aether Spherical Helmet

-Giro’s next evolution in design, called the Giro Aether helmet, promises the very best in safety, performance, and comfort.
+Giro’s next evolution in design, called the Giro Aether Spherical Helmet, promises the very best in safety, performance, and comfort.
 We got one of the first looks of any bike shop around; needless to say, we are extremely excited about this helmet.

 Keeping all of this innovation together is even more technology, aimed at both improved ventilation and comfort.
 The outer shell of the Aether uses what Giro calls their Aura Halo, seen as the clear top part between each piece of foam.
 The Aura Halo is shatter-resistant and is strong enough to increase the spacing between each part of the helmet.
 Inside, the Aether uses Giro’s new Roc Loc 5 Plus fit system.
 This is an evolution of Roc Loc Air found on the Synthe but offers a full wraparound and a band over the head to improve airflow and adjustability.